Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 \subsection{Reactivity}

+Progress (\Cref{t:APCP:progress}) is an important liveness property, as it defines precisely the conditions under which processes can reduce (namely, liveness in \Cref{d:APCP:live}).
+As such, progress plays a key role in deadlock freedom (\Cref{t:APCP:df}).
+However, in the presence of recursion, the strength of progress is limited: even if the majority of subprocesses is stuck, progress holds if at least one subprocess is live.
+Nonetheless, \APCP's type system allows us to prove a stronger result: \emph{reactivity}, which essentially states that infinite recursion in \APCP cannot block sessions from progressing.

-Processes typable under empty contexts are not only deadlock-free, they are \emph{reactive}, in the following sense: for each endpoint in the process, we can eventually observe a reduction involving that endpoint.
-To formalize this property, we define \emph{labeled reductions}, which expose details about communications:
+Processes typable under empty contexts are not only deadlock free, they are \emph{reactive}, in the following sense: for each name in the process, we can eventually observe a reduction involving that name.
+To formalize this property, we define \emph{labeled reductions}, which expose details about synchronizations:

 \begin{defi}[Labeled Reductions] Consider the labels